partic2/txiki.js-partic/README.md

 ## Note

 This is a fork for txiki.js to be enable to embedding into xplatj2(https://github.com/partic2/xplatj2).
 Though it can be use standalone.
+To pull all dependencies, run `python deps/pull_deps.py`

 ## Overview